kgateway-dev/kgateway/docs/cli.md

 ---
 #### Sort Routes

 The order of routes matters.
-A route is selected for a request based on the first matching route matcher in the virtual serivce's list. sort automatically sorts the routes in
+A route is selected for a request based on the first matching route matcher in the virtual serivce's list. sort automatically sorts the routes in the virtual service

-Sort existing routes on a virtualservice by their path length length using `glooctl route sort`
+Sort existing routes on a virtualservice by their path length and matcher type (e.g. Prefix, Regex, Exact) length using `glooctl route sort`

 Usage:
 ```bash